 God itself cannot deter.

-As the days passed, now it was only myself, detonated with the psychological attributes of “I” detached from that instinct motherhood during childhood, but gifted with a different personality.
-I am now with my unique persona, and with a behavior that’s so distinct and nature different that no one would say I am my Mom’s daughter.
+As the days passed, now it was only myself, detonated with the psychological attributes of “I” detached from that instinct of motherhood during childhood, but gifted with a different personality.
+I am now with my unique persona, and with a behaviour that’s so distinct and nature different that no one would say I am my Mom’s daughter.
 My Mom was a simple lady, she would wear a Punjabi suit, I was modern, and mostly in my western outfit.
 Never could I imagine the opinionated expression on her face that appeared like besieged long heiress ready to catch me.
 She would often shower an angry look whenever I would make any mistake but I would similarly confront her with my stubbornness.

 Her eyes would say everything, a look into her we understand what she was trying to say, such was her power on us that we dare not.

 But here is a twist, as I keep on growing, my belly started pulping into a rebel, not of any kind of aggression over my Mom’s dominance over us but my attitude as what comes with age.
 I was an adult now, with my personality, likings, tastes, thoughts, and ideas but it was not easy to go against her.
-A certain kind of distraction began to grow between we two; a vacuity occurred that would make me empty from within.
+A certain kind of distraction began to grow between us two; a vacuity occurred that would make me empty from within.
 Maybe this had happened as I was ugly and fat with the least beauty, and had got into marriageable age.

 On those days, in India, for the matrimonial alliance, a girl had to be beautiful.
 Only a girl who had a slim body, was fair and had expertise in cooking was qualified for the matrimony, there were exceptions though but very less.
 I had none of these qualities to make me virtuous and qualified for marriage, but I was simple but friendly.
 In matrimonial I was zero.
 This was shattering, a mental frustration for the girl who was in her bloom.
 Several guys came and left, this widened the gap in our relationship with the increase in psychological and emotional distance.